arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

-﻿<a name="HOLTitle"></a>
+<a name="HOLTitle"></a>
-# Automatically Scaling Web Applications on Windows Azure Web Sites #
+# Automatically Scaling Web Applications on Windows Azure Websites #

 ---
 <a name="Overview"></a>
 ## Overview ##

 Windows Azure provides a set of features that allows you to monitor and scale your Web Site whenever is required.
-Moving static assets to a Storage account will leverage the load of your Web Site and with Auto-Scaling, your Windows Azure Web Sites will automatically scale accordingly with their CPU load.
+Moving static assets to a Storage account will leverage the load of your Web Site and with Auto-Scaling, your Windows Azure Websites will automatically scale accordingly with their CPU load.
 Additionally, you can use Endpoint monitoring to measure the response time of your Web site from different locations.

 <a name="Objectives"></a>
 ### Objectives ###